thomasbrus/interpres/README.md

 # Interpres
-Interpres is an extensible LISP which helps programmers write programs that emit assembly instructions for any platform.
+Interpres is an **extensible LISP** which helps programmers write programs that **emit assembly instructions for any platform**.
 This is accomplished by implementing every language feature in terms of a list of assembly instructions.
 When a Interpres program is evaluated, its output can be run by the interpreter of the target platform (JVM, LLVM, ...).